SeekInnovation/ls-test/README.md

 # Assignment instructions

 - Build a kanban board like in [https://minimals.cc/dashboard/kanban](https://minimals.cc/dashboard/kanban) (This is just for the looks not the functionality)
+  - This is just an example of how this could look like.
+There are many unneccesary features.
 - For drag and drop you can use `@dnd-kit/core` ([https://docs.dndkit.com/](https://docs.dndkit.com/))
 - Drag and drop is a must have
 - Structure the current state of the columns and cards so that they could be stored in a document (NoSQL store) (actual saving and retrieving is not required)